KeturahDev/MasterAnimalShelter/README.md

 * Newtonsoft.Json
 * Git

+## External Assets
+* MySqlWorkBench
+* Postman

 ## Known Bugs
 Currently there's no known bugs.

 ## Contact Info
 Currently there's no known bugs, however, if there are any issues running this website I would love feedback!
-Please email me at
+Please email me at keturah.dev@gmail.com.
-* keturah.dev@gmail.com.

 ## License